 It is best to be thoughtful about what you include in emails to me, and which email address you use to communicate with me.
 I use an end-to-end encryption email provider (Protonmail), as well as a standard email provider (Fastmail).
 I prefer people do not send sensitive personal information via email, but if you want to share information I recommend downloading Protonmail (the basic programme is free to use).
 I encourage people to use email for non-confidential communication, like setting up appointment times and the like.

-I endeavor to respond to all emails within two working days, unless I am away.
+I endeavour to respond to all emails within two working days, unless I am away.

 E-invoicing:

-If I invoice you for sessions on a monthly basis I send invoices via email.
-If you would prefer not to receive these invoices by email, please let me know and I can bring you a printed copy at the beginning of each calendar month.
+If I invoice you for sessions every month.
 I do not supply receipts for money paid via BACS unless requested to do so.

 Text messages:

 Should you experience a medical or similar emergency, contact the relevant emergency services.
 If you are feeling actively suicidal outside of session times, ring The Samaritans (free tel. no. 116 123).
-But also do discuss this with me – I cannot offer emergency input around suicidal feelings, but therapy is a place to think about such issues in a calm and thoughtful way.
+But also do discuss this with me – I cannot offer emergency input around suicidal feelings, but therapy is a place to think about such issues calmly and thoughtfully.

 Telephone/video calls:

-Whilst I primarily work face to face, there are times when it is not possible to do so (e.g. when a client is working away).
-At such times, sessions via remote means can be an important way to maintain a connection.
-Since such forms of communication feel very different to face to face work, it is important to discuss how the use of telephone or video calls change the therapeutic work.
+I offer both in-person sessions and online sessions.
+Since online forms of communication can feel different to face to face work, it is important to discuss how the use of telephone or video calls changes the therapeutic work.
 I make every effort to choose video conferencing software that is recognised to be adequately encrypted - so this may involve me requesting you to download certain software, or logging into a web-based application.
 When engaging in phone or video calls, we both agree not to use any recording devices.

 Client safety is paramount, so I ask clients to ensure the environment they are contacting me from is safe and secure.
 With this in mind, I do not engage in sessions where clients are driving as we talk, or if they will be driving immediately following a session.
 I also require clients not to engage in activities that would be distracting or affect their concentration (e.g. smoking or drinking alcohol).